 The 2024 FireSmart Community Funding and Supports program will have an open intake.
-Funding permitting, eligible applicants can submit one application between October 1, 2023 and September 30, 2024).
+Funding permitting, eligible applicants can submit one application between October 1, 2023 and September 30, 2024.
+Applicants will be advised of the status of their application within 120 days of submitting a complete, eligible application.

-Recipients will be eligible to apply for future funding after two years from the date of the approval agreement or after the complete final report is submitted.
+Applicants will be eligible to apply for future funding after two years from the date of the approval agreement or after the complete final report is submitted.

-Required Allocation Request Contents
+Required Application Contents

-Starting in January 2024, all applicants are required to complete the LGPS Online Application Form and submit an electronic copy of the complete allocation-based funding request, as outlined in Table 2.
+Starting in January 2024, all applicants are required to complete the LGPS Online Application Form and submit an electronic copy of the complete application, as outlined in Table 2:

-Table 2: Required Allocation Request Contents and Related Attachments Submissions Related Attachments (as required) Allocation Request Form If available, workplans, budgets or other documents with information on anticipated FireSmart activities Completed CWPP or CWRP (if not previously submitted) Prior to commencing FireSmart activities (as Approval from SPCO (if applying for Phase 2, 3 or 4) for FireSmart structure protection equipment required) Completed FireSmart Assessment(s) for eligible FireSmart Projects for Critical Infrastructure Completed FireSmart Assessment(s) for eligible FireSmart Projects for Community Assets Completed Prescription Checklist and FireSmart Assessment(s) for eligible FireSmart Projects for Culturally Significant Sites Completed Prescription Checklist and FireSmart Assessment(s) for eligible FireSmart Projects for Green Spaces In cases where critical infrastructure, community assets or culturally significant sites are located on Provincial Crown Land confirmation that the proposed activities are supported will be required from Provincial Crown Land Manager (BC Parks, Mountain Resort
+Table 2: Required Application Contents and Related Attachments Required Submissions Related Attachments (as required) Application Worksheet Completed CWPP or CWRP (if not previously submitted) Worksheet 1: Proposed FireSmart Activities Approval from SPCO (if applying for Phase 2, 3 or 4) for FireSmart structure protection equipment List of proposed training with cost calculation and estimate for each FireSmart position

-Branch, Natural Resource District and/or Recreation Sites and Trails) at the time of application submission.
-For CWRP updates only PDF map and Google Earth compatible KML file, at appropriate scale, outlining the area of interest and eligible WUI Recipients with an acceptable plan that would like to amend/develop a CWRP must contact UBCM before commencing the project.
-In cases where the eligible WUI is outside of the AOI, confirmation that the proposed risk assessments activities are supported will be required at the time of application submission from Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails), other land managers (e.g. Indigenous Services Canada, local government) and/or First Nations (where overlap on reserves and/or traditional territories may exist).
-In cases where the eligible WUI includes Private Managed Forest Land (PMFL), confirmation that the proposed risk assessments activities are supported will be required at the time of application submission from the PMFL.
+Completed FireSmart Assessment(s) for eligible FireSmart Projects for Critical Infrastructure Completed FireSmart Assessment(s) for eligible FireSmart Projects for Community Assets Updated November 2023 - Completed Prescription Checklist and FireSmart Assessment(s) for eligible FireSmart Projects for Culturally Significant Sites Updated November 2023 - Completed Prescription Checklist and FireSmart Assessment(s) for eligible FireSmart Projects for Green Spaces New in 2024 - In cases where critical infrastructure, community assets or culturally significant sites are located on Provincial Crown Land confirmation that the proposed activities are supported will be required from Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails) at the time of application submission.
+Worksheet 2: Proposed Fuel Management Activities For fuel management treatment on Provincial Crown Land only, an email from the Land Manager indicating information sharing with First Nations has been completed Overview map of the community, previously completed treatments, proposed treatments for this application, and planned future treatments PDF map and Google Earth compatible KML file, at appropriate scale, outlining the area of interest, proposed treatment units, land status and tenure overlaps If available, current wildfire threat assessment plots and/or fuel loading data and rationale for the proposed treatment unit(s) For fuel management treatment only, a copy of the completed, signed prescription and project spatial layer For cultural burning and prescribed fire only, a copy of the completed burn plan (in addition to the prescription) and project spatial layer Worksheet 3: Proposed New/Updated CWRP PDF map and Google Earth compatible KML file, at appropriate scale, outlining the area of interest and eligible WUI Updated November 2023 - In cases where the eligible WUI is outside of the AOI, confirmation that the proposed risk assessments activities are supported will be required at the time of application submission from Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails), other land managers (e.g. Indigenous Services Canada, local governments) and/or First Nations (where overlap on reserves and/or traditional territories may exist).
+Updated November 2023 - In cases where the eligible WUI includes Private Managed Forest Land (PMFL), confirmation that the proposed risk assessments activities are supported will be required at the time of application submission from the PMFL.
+Worksheet 4: Additional Funding for Applicants Impacted by 2023 Wildfires Updated November 2023 - Worksheet 4 can be submitted with the application or at a later date.

-Council, Board or Band Council resolution, indicating support for the current proposed activities and willingness to provide overall grant management
+Council, Board or Band Council resolution, indicating support for the current proposed activities and willingness to provide overall grant management.